tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Girdle of the Barbarian King

+_Recharge 6+:_ When you hit with a melee attack, increase your damage by the amount of ongoing damage you’re currently suffering.

+**Quirk:** Refuses to acknowledge pain or ask for help.

+---

 #### Girdle of the Gods

 _Recharge 11+:_ When you first receive this item, pick the god it’s dedicated to.
 You may heal using a recovery when you perform an act pleasing to that god, or when you’re in or near a place associated with that god.
 So, if you pick a war god, then the belt might let you rally after you slay a foe.
 If you pick a harvest god, then you get to rally when defending farmland, or at the end of summer (or maybe you can argue that, symbolically speaking, it’s the autumn of the encounter when the escalation die is 5+, so you can heal then.)